Gecko Adaptations Explained: How Geckos Evolved to Thrive in Extreme Environments?

 Introduction

-Scientific Identification & Biological Profile
+Scientific Identification and Biological Profile

 Taxonomic Classification